VCSTDN2024/imad5112-assignment-2-st10098853Prelude/README.md

  Overview

-The Life Cards App is an interactive flashcard app designed to inspire and motivate users with thought-provoking quotes and questions.
-Users can test their knowledge, score their responses, and receive encouraging feedback.
+With provocative quotes and questions, the Life Cards App is an interactive flashcard app that aims to uplift and encourage users.
+Users can score their answers, test their knowledge and get positive

  Purpose

 The purpose of the Life Cards App is to provide a fun and interactive way for users to reflect on their thoughts and attitudes towards life.
 By answering flashcard questions based on inspiring quotes, users can gain insights into their perspectives and develop a more positive outlook.

 Design Considerations